 The MBA is accredited by the AACSB International - The Association to Advance Collegiate Schools of Business.

-c.
-Completed 80 hours at the time of application.
+- Completed a minimum of 80 hours at the time of application

 GMAT preparation course

 MSU's International Center's English Language Institute offers a GMAT preparation course each semester.
-The price of the course is $399 (subject to change).
-For additional information, contact 417-836-6540 or visit http://international.missouristate.edu/88699.htm.
+For additional information, contact 417-836-6540 or visit http://international.missouristate.edu/eli/TestPrep.htm.